Patti LaBelle: Later career (2010–present)

 On September 14, 2010, LaBelle made a return two decades after her last Broadway performance to star in the award-winning musical Fela! about Afrobeat legend Fela Anikulapo-Kuti.
-LaBelle replaced Tony Award-nominee Lillias White as Fela's mother, Funmilayo Ransome-Kuti, and performed with the production through the end of its run on January 2, 2011.
+She replaced Tony Award-nominee Lillias White as Fela's mother, Funmilayo Ransome-Kuti, and performed with the production through the end of its run on January 2, 2011.

-On May 23, 2011, LaBelle appeared on "Oprah's Farewell Spectacular, Part 1" the first show in a series of three shows constituting the finale of The Oprah Winfrey Show, singing "Over the Rainbow" with Josh Groban.
-LaBelle was honored with the Lifetime Achievement Award at the BET Awards on June 26, 2011.
+On May 23, 2011, LaBelle appeared on "Oprah's Farewell Spectacular, Part 1" the first show in a series of three shows which was the finale of The Oprah Winfrey Show, singing "Over the Rainbow" with Josh Groban.
+She was honored with the Lifetime Achievement Award at the BET Awards on June 26, 2011.
+On January 2, 2012, LaBelle sang The Star Spangled Banner at the 2012 NHL Winter Classic at Citizens Bank Park in Philadelphia.
 LaBelle and Aretha Franklin, among others, performed at the "Women of Soul: In Performance at the White House" concert hosted by President Barack Obama at the White House, recorded on March 6, 2014.

 On June 10, 2014, LaBelle returned to Broadway as the cast and creative team of the Tony Award-nominated smash hit Broadway musical After Midnight, welcomed her as "Special Guest Star".
-In August 2014, it was announced that LaBelle would appear in a guest role on the upcoming fourth season of the FX horror anthology television series American Horror Story, subtitled Freak Show.
+In 2014, she appeared in a guest role on the fourth season of the FX horror anthology television series American Horror Story which was subtitled Freak Show.

-On February 24, 2015, LaBelle was announced as one of the celebrities who would compete on the 20th season of Dancing with the Stars.
+In 2015, LaBelle was one of the celebrities who competed on the 20th season of Dancing with the Stars.
 She partnered with professional dancer Artem Chigvintsev.
 The couple was eliminated on Week 6 and finished in eighth place.
-LaBelle has consistently toured the United States selling out shows in various markets.
-In 2012 and 2014 she appeared with Frankie Beverly & Maze on cross-country USA tours.
+She has consistently toured the United States selling out shows in various markets.
+In 2012 and 2014 she appeared with Frankie Beverly & Maze on cross-country U.S. tours.
 In 2015 LaBelle made a guest appearance on Fox's television series Empire as herself.